alphagov/paas-steampipe-dashboard/README.md

 ## 3. extract data

+you need creds to access the AWS accounts

+`gds aws paas-paas-ro -- make data`

-`make all` to login to Cloud Foundry, extract data and run dashboard
+this logs into to AWS and Cloud Foundry, extracts data locally in csv format

 ## 4. run dashboard

 `make dashboard` to run the dashboard with the current data and launch dashboard at http://localhost:9194

+does not need Cloud Foundry or AWS creds because the dashboard uses local data

 ## 5. work with data